 Top load washing machine not getting dust and debris out.
 I have done a search and figured out that it is probably an uncleared drain.
 It is draining the water, but my clothes could be more wrung out I suppose.
 I have removed the drain pipe from the back and all seems clear.
 It looks as though I need to find my way into the inner workings of this Maytag stacking "heavy duty" washer (older model).
 Now that I look at it, it has a "self clean washer filter".

 I think it would help to shake them out outside before putting in the washer.
 I've had to run some very dirty jeans (coated with mud) through a rinse cycle before actually washing to get them clean.
-If your water is really dirty the detergent can't clean.
-Also, maybe you're over loading the machine.

 I upgraded to front loaders last year and it was the best!
 If you can't afford it you should try washing in smaller loads, use liquid instead of powder detergent and put white vinegar in your rinse to break down the soap scum.
 Top load washer use 40+ gallons of water per wash load and you need to literally soak your clothes.
 If you clothes are really dirty you should only be washing 5-6 items to get proper water circulation.
 The more clothes, the less the water circulates and the less crud comes out of your clothes.